bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Outcome where the tissue still buckles in double mutants-->

-[Hypothetical outcome] In both *stg*--*btd* and *stg*--*eve* double mutants, the ectopic folds are still present (Figure @fig:double), suggesting that mitotic domains might facilitate the position of folding, but are not required for their formation.
+[Hypothetical outcome] In both *stg*--*btd* and *stg*--*eve* double mutants, the ectopic folds are still present (@fig:double), suggesting that mitotic domains might facilitate the position of folding, but are not required for their formation.
 This indicates that other mechanical forces acting during gastrulation might be the driving force of ectopic folds at the head--trunk